I first visited Turin, Italy in 2005, and ever since then this city in Northern Italy has held a special place in my heart.

 Unfortunately, Turin has never had good hostels.
 Current options include Bamboo Eco Hostel and Open011, both of which I strongly advise against booking due to their locations far from the city center, in an area where (personally) I would avoid walking alone at night.
 Attic Hostel has a good location in the city center, but the price of one bed in a dorm room is higher than what I paid for my studio apartment.
 Turin isn’t really a backpacker-friendly city, unfortunately.

-The Best Restaurants in Turin, Italy
+Where to Eat in Turin, Italy

 The Best Pizza in Turin